bUnit-dev/bUnit/docs/site/docs/test-doubles/faking-auth.md

 [!code-csharp[UserRightsTest.cs](../../../samples/tests/xunit/UserRightsTest.cs?start=29&end=42&highlight=5)]

-The highlighted line shows how the <xref:Bunit.TestDoubles.TestAuthorizationContext.SetRoles(System.String[])> method is used to specify one role.
+The highlighted line shows how the <xref:Bunit.TestDoubles.TestAuthorizationContext.SetRoles(System.String[])> method is used to specify a single role.
 To specify multiple roles, do the following:

 [!code-csharp[UserRightsTest.cs](../../../samples/tests/xunit/UserRightsTest.cs?start=48&end=62&highlight=5)]